 Charles B. Yackulic, Research Statistician, U.S. Geological Survey, Grand Canyon Monitoring and Research Center

-In recent years, catch in more western aggregations have increased dramatically, however, current sampling is insufficient to determine drivers.
+In recent years, catch in humpback chub aggregations in the western Grand Canyon have increased dramatically, but current sampling is insufficient to determine drivers.
 This project is designed to gain a better understanding of drivers of population dynamics, as well as environmental factors that drive variation in capture probabilities.
-Understandingdrivers of, and developing rigorous population estimates for, aggregations outside the LCR are identified as needs within the BiOp.
+Understanding the drivers of, and developing rigorous population estimates for, aggregations outside the LCR are identified as needs within the BiOp.
 Furthermore, the 2016 fisheries PEP specifically recommended additional study in the lower part of the CRe.
 If drivers are significantly different in the lower part of the river, this may provide redundancy as dynamics will be asynchronous.
 Furthermore, many of our a priori hypotheses (H5-H8) about why dynamics could be different in the lower part of the CRe have significant implications for dam management.
 One lesson from the NSE study (the precursor to the JCM project) is that six or more days of sampling are required to estimate capture probabilities (and abundance) for humpback chub.
 In 2017, we are planning a pilot study to determine the best location for JCM-West with three potential sites currently being considered (Havasu: RM 158-167, Parashant: RM 198-205, and Pumpkin Spring: RM 210-217).
 Sampling will occur during the same trips as JCM (April, June/July, and October) and use the same sampling methods (with the addition of seining) as are currently employed as part of the JCM project.

 Project Element G.7, Infrared radar cameras (*fund if possible)